PScherling/Server-Core-Configuration-Toolkit/README.md

 - **Firewall/WAC/Arc status missing** → Verify cmdlets/registry paths and permissions.
 - **SConfig still auto‑launches** → The tool attempts to disable SConfig autolaunch; verify with `Get-SConfig` / `Set-SConfig` based on your environment.

 ---

-## ❓ FAQ

-**Q: Can I use PSC SConfig on a full GUI server?**
-A: Yes.
-It’s optimized for Server Core but works on full installations as well.

-**Q: Does it require PSWindowsUpdate?**
-A: No. It uses built‑in APIs/registry + WUA for update flows.

-**Q: Where do I change the version shown in the banner?**
-A: Update `$VersionNumber` inside `psc_sconfig.ps1`.

----